Jul 20, 2019

-The Oakland University Teaching English as a Second Language (TESL) Endorsement program is a joint effort between the College of Arts and Sciences’ Department of Linguistics and the School of Education and Human Services.
-The program has received approval from the State of Michigan Board of Education to offer a TESL Endorsement to teacher certification.
-The program consists of 20 credits taken in four successive semesters.
+The Oakland University Graduate Certificate in K12 Teaching English as a Second Language (TESL) is a joint effort between the College of Arts and Sciences’ Department of Linguistics and the School of Education and Human Services.
+The courses for the graduate certificate program meet the State of Michigan Board of Education requirements for an TESL (NS) endorsement for Michigan certified teachers.
+The program consists of 24 credits taken in four to six successive semesters.

 Admission terms and application deadlines